patki-sf/unbdc-workshop-1/README.md

 # unbdc-workshop-1
 Workshop 1 for SF UNBDC

-The file is the Rstudio document with the R portion of the workshop The stats is on a google doc linked in the workshop
+Contains the Rstudio document and stats lesson as RMD and PDF files respectively